-Mr Kartar Singh was the Joint Chairman and Non-Executive Director of Australia listed Thakral Holdings Limited and a Non-Executive Director of India listed GIVO Limited till 22 October 2012 and 31 March 2009 respectively.
-He was a director of the Singapore Trade Development Board appointed by the Minister for Trade and Industry for a period of four years until 31 December 1998.
+Mr Kartar Singh was the Joint Chairman and a Non-Executive Director of Australia listed Thakral Holdings Limited till 22 October 2012 and a Director of the Singapore Trade Development Board appointed by the Minister for Trade and Industry for a period of four years until 31 December 1998.
 He was also a member of the Committee to Promote Enterprise Overseas and a member of the Regional Business Forum, both appointed by the Singapore Government; and was a trustee of Singapore Indian Development Association from 1991 till 31 December 2006.
 Mr Kartar Singh was awarded the Singapore Australian Business Council President's Medal in 1998 for significant contribution to the Australian Singapore business community.
-He had been awarded Business Man of the Year 1995 at the Singapore Business Awards 1996.
+He had been awarded Businessman of the Year 1995 at the Singapore Business Awards 1996.

 Mr Kartar Singh is a Director of a number of subsidiaries of the Company in China, Hong Kong and Singapore.
-He is the Chairman of the Thakral Family Group of Companies, a Founder Trustee of Nishan-E-Sikhi Charitable Trust, India, a trustee of the Singapore Sikh Education Foundation and Sri Guru Nanak Sat Sang Sabha and a patron of Singapore Khalsa Association, Singapore Sikh Welfare Council and Central Sikh Gurdwara Board.
+He is a patron of Singapore Khalsa Association, Singapore Sikh Welfare Council and Central Sikh Gurdwara Board.